 Visits must be scheduled in advance due to the Carnegie Museum of Natural History policy that a staff member must be present.
 Normal visiting hours are Monday through Friday, 7:30 a.m.–3:30 p.m.
 Please call 412.622.3391 or email WilsonD@carnegiemnh.org to schedule an appointment.
 The mineral collection is available for examination or study, onsite or by loan, by qualified persons.
 Prior arrangements must be made by contacting section staff.

 Section of Minerals (Mineralogy) and Earth Sciences staff works with local schools and universities by giving tours in Hillman Hall of Minerals and Gems and behind the scenes.

 Additional assistance is afforded advanced students for special projects.

 Availability of Collections Onsite

-The collection of the museum shall be available for examination and study under the normal museum security procedures and other special procedures as established by Minerals for the protection of the collection.
+The collection of the museum shall be available for examination and study under the normal museum security procedures and other special procedures as established by staff for the protection of the collection.

 Loans to Other Members of the Scientific Community